-- 2. Any intentional violation of these laws could result in a two-minute penalty at the discretion of the referee. - 3.
-Any offenses normally defined as an indirect kick (i.e. dangerous play, impeding, goalie's illegal touch) are awarded a free direct kick from the spot of the infraction unless taking place inside your defending penalty box.
+- 2. Any intentional violation of these laws could result in a two-minute or five-minute penalty at the discretion of the referee. - 3.
+Any offenses normally defined as an indirect kick (i.e. dangerous play, impeding, goalie's illegal touch) are awarded a direct free kick from the spot of the infraction unless taking place inside your defending penalty box.
 A violation inside your own penalty box would result in a free direct kick (not penalty kick) from the top of the penalty box. - 4.
 FREE KICKS - a) When a free kick is taken from inside your own penalty box, all of the opposing players shall remain outside the box and be at least 15 feet away from the spot the kick is taken.
 The ball is considered in play after it has traveled half of its circumference and passed outside the penalty box.
-A goalie can not handle the ball until it has been played outside the box and then passed back in.

-- b) When a free kick is taken from outside the penalty box, opposing players must stand at least 15 feet from the spot the kick is taken unless the opposing team is already standing on their own goal line.
+A goalie can not handle the ball until it has been played outside the box and then passed back in. - b) When a free kick is taken from outside the penalty box, opposing players must stand at least 15 feet from the spot the kick is taken unless the opposing team is already standing on their own goal line.
 Opposing players may not enter that 15-foot area until after the ball has been kicked.
-Any player may be cautioned or penalized if entering that area prematurely. - During a free kick, females may cross their arms over their chest and males may protect their groin area.
-However, in the judgment of the referee, any additional hand arm movement resulting in an advantage may result in a handling violation. - d) Neither a game nor half will end on a pending direct kick.
-Even if time has expired, a referee will allow the direct kick to take place and play to continue until the ball a) is played by a second time by any offensive player, b) hits the netting, c) is defended by the opposing team, or d) scores a goal.
+Any player may be cautioned or penalized if entering that area prematurely. - c) During a free kick, females may cross their arms over their chest and males may protect their groin area.
+However, in the judgment of the referee, any additional hand arm movement resulting in an advantage may result in a handling violation. - d) A game may not end on a pending direct kick.
+Even if time has expired, a referee may allow the direct kick to take place when a foul/violation is committed by a team either in a tie or winning position, and that foul/violation occurred in the trailing team's offensive half, until the ball a) is played a second time by any offensive player, b) hits the netting, c) is defended by the opposing team, or d) scores a goal.
 The referee, at their discretion, may also add time back to the clock if they have determined that an opposing team has gained an advantage by delaying the game in any fashion.
 Intentionally delaying the game may result in a two-minute penalty to the delaying party.